Tax · Australia

 Can losses reduce my tax?

-Capital losses can usually offset capital gains, and unused losses can often be carried forward to future years.
-They generally cannot offset ordinary income.
+Capital losses offset capital gains, and unused losses carry forward to future years.
+They generally cannot offset ordinary income like salary.

-Capital gains tax comes down to a clear chain: a gain is sale price minus cost base, it is usually counted only when realised, it is often added to your income rather than taxed separately, and the holding period can lower the bill.
-The principles are consistent — the precise rates and exemptions are what you should verify for your own country.
+Capital gains tax comes down to a clear chain: a gain is sale price minus cost base, it is counted when realised, it is added to your income rather than taxed separately, and holding an eligible asset past 12 months can halve the taxable portion.
+Get the records right, watch the calendar, and the rest is arithmetic the calculator can do for you.